antunnitraj/gpt-openai-html-client/README.md

 # What do i plan to add?
 Currently the response from the openai API is just getting splitted whereever `\n` is and a "p" element gets created for each line.
 I want to add the "bold" and "code embed" feature but i am happy with this version too.

+# Usage
+Please watch [this video](https://www.youtube.com/watch?v=wZvPzkj6rRQ) to find out how to use this client

 # Features
 * API token is saved in local storage.
 * Chat History is saved in local storage.